Jonalogy/angular2_tutorial/README.md

   bootstrap:    [ AppComponent ]
 })
 ```
-* imports: This is where all the imported native libraries will be made known.
+* imports: This is where all the imported native libraries will be declared.
-* declarations: Where all the your the modules you created will be declared.
+* declarations: Declare all the modules you are to create here.
-* bootstrap: Usually, you will bootstrap only the AppComponent.
+* bootstrap: Usually, you will bootstrap only the AppComponent or root component.

 #### 3.3 AppModule Class
 The following syntax block belongs to the bottom of the file.
 This is suppose to hold the overlaying logic of your component module.
 Since we do not require the root component to do anything for now, just copy the following syntax for now.